 - Violate copyright/trademark laws or software license restrictions.

-- View obscene materials, gamble or participate in any activity not permitted by law.
+- View obscene materials, gamble, or participate in any activity not permitted by law.

 - Use the computer for commercial purposes.

-- Participate in activities that will change or damage the hardware or software, disrupt communications or overload networks.
+- Participate in activities that will change or damage the hardware or software, disrupt communications, or overload networks.

 If you have any questions, please reach out to us!